-Last week I mentioned the trend for wanting/wearing vintage casual clothing is in high demand this year.
+Last week, I mentioned the trend for wanting/wearing vintage casual clothing is in high demand this year.
 Request for men’s clothing is usually prefaced with “I don’t want to wear a suit” or “how can I work with clothing I already have?”
-While Oscar thoroughly enjoys wearing vintage style suits, the majority of guests at events we attend do not have the same appreciation or perhaps it is a lack of budget.
-Three piece suits are not common in our contemporary wardrobes and are expensive to invest in for occasional wear.
+While Oscar thoroughly enjoys wearing vintage style suits, the majority of guests at events we attend do not have the same appreciation — or perhaps it is a lack of budget.
+Three piece suits are not common in our contemporary wardrobes and are expensive to invest in for what is ultimately only occasional wear.
 I understand the dilemma.
 So what is a man to do?
-While casual clothing is less common than full suits, starting in the 1920s men were moving towards leisure or sporty styles leaving us a handful of non-suit options to wear white dressing vintage or retro.
+While casual clothing is less common than full suits, starting in the 1920s, men were moving towards leisure or sporty styles, leaving us a handful of non-suit options to wear while dressing vintage or retro.

-To illustrate these casual styles I purchased some new clothing and asked Oscar to volunteer as my model.
-Seeing clothing on a real human being is a bit better than a roundup of my catalog pictures or staging on my man mannequin anyways.
+To illustrate these casual styles, I purchased some new clothing and asked Oscar to volunteer as my model.
+Seeing clothing on a real human being is a bit better than a roundup of catalog pictures or staging on my man mannequin anyways.

 Men’s Vintage Casual Basics- Shirt and Pants

 Most men have a dress shirt and pair of dress trousers in their closet.
 This is the base for vintage menswear too.
 The difference is in the cut of the clothes and the accessories.
 1920s to early 1950s pants were wide leg and high waisted.
 Wearing a pair of these pants will instantly take you back to the mid-century.
 You can wear classic fit trousers for a mid 1950s style and even slim fit trousers will give a ’60s look.